benjamin-recht/benjamin-recht.github.io/_posts/2018-02-05-linearization.md

 That is, margin is the largest inverse Euclidean norm out of all $w$ such that $$|w^Tx|>1$$ for all $x$.

  Now, for our perturbed example, we are forcing very nearby points to have dot product with $w$ with opposite signs.
-H

  Hence, the norm of $w$ will need to be huge, and the resulting solution necessarily will have very small margin.